-- I. Any District employee may authorize the use of his/her accrued sick leave as follows: - A. As provided by any existing provision in negotiated contracts. - B. By the spouse, child, parent, or sibling who is also a District employee. - II.
-Sick leave donated as provided in I.B. cannot be used until all of the individual's sick leave has been depleted, excluding any Sick Leave Bank entitlement. - III.
+- I. Any District employee may authorize the use of the employee's accrued sick leave as follows: - A. As provided by any existing provision in negotiated contracts; - B. By the spouse, child, parent, or sibling who is also a District employee; or - C. As provided within the Compassionate Sick Leave Program. - II.
+Sick leave donated as provided in I.B. or I.C. cannot be used until all of the receiving individual's sick leave has been depleted, excluding any Sick Leave Bank entitlement. - III.
+Donor employees of sick leave donated as provided in I.B. or I.C. shall retain a minimum of ten (10) days of available sick leave after the sick leave donation is deducted. - IV.
 Donated sick leave shall have no terminal pay value.